MicrosoftDocs/visualstudio-docs/mac/keyboard-shortcuts.md

 `alt + up/down`

-Use the **alt + up** command to move the current line or current selected lines up, and use the **alt + down** command to move the lines down.
+Use the **alt + up** command to move up the current line or current selected lines, and use the **alt + down** command to move the lines down.
 If the language add-in supports it, the lines will be re-indented to match the context when they move in and out of scope.

 ## Word navigation